aviart/gd-star-rating/readme.txt

 7. Example multi rating block

 == Changelog ==
-= 1.5.1 =
-* Caching of templates to reduce number of sql queries

 = 1.5.0 =
 * Modifying WP Query to use ratings for sorting
 * Category based rules and restrictions